$ shellfirm

 Combining with project policies

-When you have a .shellfirm.yaml in your project, Claude Code benefits from team-level policies.
+When you have a .shellfirm.yaml in your project, both hooks and MCP benefit from team-level policies.
 For example, if your team denies force pushes:

 # .shellfirm.yaml